Dr Georgia Volioti

 (2011).
 Volioti, G. 'Between Tradition and Innovation - Whose Style Is It Anyway?
 An Empirical Investigation of the Performance Practice of Grieg's Slatter'.
 International Performance Studies Conference, PERFORMA'11, University of Aveiro, Portugal, 19-21 May 2011. [conference research paper]

 (2019).
-Lead organiser and committee member of two-day International Research Forum New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey, 5-6 September 2019.
-Event supported by: The Music & Letters Trust (external funder), Performance Studies Network, and Department of Music & Media University of Surrey.
+Lead organiser and committee member of New Takes on Recorded Music: Performance, Creativity, Technology, University of Surrey (5–6 September 2019), supported by The Music & Letters Trust, Performance Studies Network, and the Department of Music and Media.